Garth Brooks dive bar tour kicks off at Joe's on Weed in Chicago

 While many would argue Joe's on Weed isn't exactly a dive bar, Brooks said the point of the tour is to play small venues around the country to get back to his roots and where he got his start.

+"I'm not from Chicago.
+I stick out like a sore thumb here, but people have always embraced our stuff here," Brooks said.

-There are about 400 people who have tickets to Monday night's show at the Lincoln Park venue, all of which were won through contests and raffles from local country music radio stations.
+There were about 400 people who had tickets to Monday night's show at the Lincoln Park venue, all of which were won through contests and raffles from local country music radio stations.
 One woman said she called into stations 1,500 times and answered 10 trivia questions to win her tickets.

-Some audience members started lining up Sunday to get a prime spot in the venue.

 Garth Brooks dive bar tour kicks off at Joe's on Weed in Chicago